SIG Sauer: 1976–1984

-1985: SIG creates SIGARMS Inc
+1985–1999

-In January 1985, SIG established a subsidiary, SIGARMS, Inc, in Tyson's Corner, Virginia, to import the P220 and P230 models into the United States.
+In January 1985, SIG established a subsidiary, SIGARMS, Inc., in Tysons, Virginia, to import the P220 and P230 models into the United States.
 Two years later the firm moved to a larger facility in Herndon, Virginia, and introduced models P225, P226 and P228.
 SIGARMS moved to Exeter, New Hampshire, in 1990 where production facilities had been established and production began on the P229 in 1992.

-At this point there were four entities: